 What are the extra and co-curricular requirements for Honors Scholar and Honors Certificate?

-The Richland College Honors Scholar designation is awarded to students who complete a minimum of 15 hours of Honors academic course work and a minimum of 10 clock hours of approved co-curricular activity and 6 clock hours of extra-curricular activity prior to graduation or transfer.
+The Richland College Honors Scholar designation is awarded to students who complete a minimum of 15 hours of Honors academic course work with grades of "A" or "B" and a minimum of 10 clock hours of approved co-curricular activity and 6 clock hours of extra-curricular activity prior to graduation or transfer.

-The Richland College Honors Certificate is awarded to students who, in addition to completing 9 hours of Honors academic course work, also complete a minimum of 3 clock hours of approved co-curricular activities and 3 clock hours of extra-curricular activities prior to graduation or transfer.
+The Richland College Honors Certificate is awarded to students who, in addition to completing 9 hours of Honors academic course work with grades of "A" or "B", also complete a minimum of 3 clock hours of approved co-curricular activities and 3 clock hours of extra-curricular activities prior to graduation or transfer.

 What are extra-curricular and co-curricular activities?